shivannis/xandr-docs-public/xandr-docs/articles/invest/advertiser-and-publisher-user-reporting.md

 description: In this article, learn how an Advertiser User report provides insights into advertiser behavior, performance metrics, dimension, and filters, to optimize and enhance ad experience.
 ---

-# Enhance Ad Experience with Advertiser User Reporting
+# Advertiser User reporting in Microsoft Invest

 If you have created separate [user login](managing-user-logins-and-permissions.md) for your advertisers, they will be able to run reports from their perspective.
 These advertiser users have a limited set of metrics, filters, and dimensions available to them.
 This allows you to give your clients access to reporting while protecting your proprietary business data.